Ex-convict sentenced to 14 years in prison for robbery

-Mangochi Senior Resident Magistrate’s Court on Thursday sentenced 34-year-old Daudi Mustafa to 14-years imprisonment with hard labour for breaking into a house and robbing a businessman of K3 million Kwacha.
+Mangochi Senior Resident Magistrate’s Court on Thursday sentenced 34-year-old Daudi Mustafa to 14-years imprisonment with hard labour for breaking into a house and robbing a businessman of 3 million Malawi Kwacha.

 The court through State Prosecutor, Inspector Amos Mwase heard that on the night of May 29, 2021, Mustafa and his four accomplices broke into the businessperson’s house after beating and tying up the security guard with ropes.